Crypto-TII/CryptographicEstimators/docs/github/docstrings_and_html.md

 ## Conventions

-1. Every method or function in the library should have, at least, a one-liner docstring.
+1. Every method or function in the library should have a docstring.
 Some self-explanatory functions can skip this convention.

 2. Every docstring should have a one-liner top description.
-On simpler methods this one-liner could be enough.
+On some very simple methods this one-liner could be enough.

 3. If your docstring needs any external reference, please include them with the syntax `[XXXX]_` .
 Ex: `[JV18]_` or `[Dua20]_`.
 This format is parsed by Sphinx to create hyperlinks on the HTML documentation.

-4. If your method or function supports `**kwargs`, you can document the expected named arguments by adding another indentation level, and then following the same estructure used by normal arguments.
+4. If your method or function supports `**kwargs`, you can document the expected named arguments by adding another indentation level, and then following the same structure used by normal arguments.